Deciphering Solar Magnetic Activity: 140 Years Of The `Extended Solar Cycle' -- Mapping the Hale Cycle: Historical Picture

 \subsection{Solar Filaments}

-First published in 1933 by \cite{1933MmArc..51....5B} the Arcetri Astrophysical Observatory.
-Using photographic observations of the solar disk in the Balmer $\alpha$ line of Hydrogen.
+First published in 1933 by \cite{1933MmArc..51....5B} using photographic observations of the solar disk in the Balmer $\alpha$ line of Hydrogen from the Arcetri Astrophysical Observatory.
 Bocchino and colleagues measured and catalogued the latitude of clearly identifiable filaments above the solar limb.
-They presented their data in tables of annual filament density, see Fig.~\ref{fig:f3}.
-Beyond the butterfly-like structure in filament density at lower latitudes, we (like the earlier observers) note the clear quasi-periodic excursions to the poles in the upper and central panels of Fig.~\ref{fig:f3}.
+They presented their data in tables of annual filament density, see Figure~\ref{fig:f3}.
+Beyond the butterfly-like structure in filament density at lower latitudes, we (like the earlier observers) note the clear quasi-periodic excursions to the poles in the upper and central panels of Figure~\ref{fig:f3}.
 We will return to their identification and analysis below.

 Interestingly, practically identical patterns were published in contemporary work by \cite{1931MNRAS..91..797L} although Bocchino was the first to publish the tables in addition to graphics.
 We should also note that Lockyer was extending an earlier analysis, from nearly three decades earlier by the same author \citep{1903MNRAS..63..481L} where the first three decades of observation from the Kew Observatory---using technology that was shared with colleagues in Arcetri---showed patterns in filament (and prominence) evolution \citep{1892MmSSI..20..135R}.
 Bocchino and Lockyer independently verified each others' analyses---the latter formed a connection to the morphology of the corona at total solar eclipses that we will appeal to in the very next section.
 The clear excursions of the highest latitude filaments from a perch around 55\degree\ latitude were noted by all early authors.